A passion for the web and clean code.

 Duplicate Celery logs in a Flask app

-posted on 30 September 2020 in programming
+posted on 30 September 2020 in engineering

 Celery and Flask go together like tacos and Tuesdays, so I was surprised to run into some incompatibility in the way they setup and use loggers which caused Celery to dump duplicate logs.
 Perhaps it was just the way I had structured my project, using a Flask application factory and Celery tasks in a tasks folder, but that seems pretty standard.
 Or maybe it’s how I’m setting the log level?
 But I digress.